pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 The hosted authenticate service is separate from your Pomerium installation.
 This means you can't refresh session tokens, so users must re-authenticate after roughly one hour.

+**Uptime commitment**

+We make no commitments to uptime for our free hosted authenticate service.

 ## Privacy considerations

 Users that take advantage of our Hosted Authenticate Service should review the [Terms of Service agreement](https://www.pomerium.com/pomerium-zero-user-agreement/).